 Buying a backpack for riding through the backcountry with your dirt bike is a challenging task.
 Then we need hydration bladders too.

-Yes, finding the right option is challenging.
+Yes, finding the right bag is challenging.
 Most manufacturers make hydration packs which are good, but you need a model that is specifically tailored to whizzing down the trails at 70 miles per hour or more.

 Best Dirt Bike Backpack with Water Bladders